 So, maybe if I wrap that original query in double quotes to get an exact match, maybe that will get the definitive results I need in order to read about and learn about the previously unheard of zero point marketing model?

-Well this is frustrating, I want to know all about this marketing concept that both a fellow marketing manager and a managing director have both allegedly heard heard about.
+Well this is frustrating, I want to know all about this marketing concept that both a marketing manager and a managing director have both allegedly heard heard about.
 Searching specifically for “zero point marketing” is still not yielding great results;

 I still say it’s a made-up term.
 I wonder what the Google results will show once this article is published, crawled and indexed?